orientechnologies/orientdb-docs/internals/Web-Server.md

 ## Maximum content length

-OrientDB by default allow request content of maximum 1MB.
+OrientDB by default allows a request content of maximum 1 MB.
 To change this limitation set the global configuration `network.http.maxLength` to the needed value.

 ## Charset

-OrientDB uses UTF-8 as default charset.
+OrientDB uses UTF-8 as the default charset.
 To change it set the global configuration `network.http.charset`.

 ## JSONP